 - Use auto-transfer rules for your paycheck and transfer money into your savings accounts like the rainy day fund or opportunity fund.

 - Set up automatic bill payments of the minimum amount due for all your bills.

 2. Save money as you spend

-- Use coupons and discount codes when shopping online.
-Why spend more than you have to when you’re trying to build up your savings accounts.
+- Use coupons and discount codes when online shopping.
+Spend less on the things you buy online.
 Tools such as Rakuten make it easy to shop at your favorite online stores and automatically receive cashback.

 - Use grocery rebate apps.
-Get back some of the money you’ve spent at the supermarket by submitting your receipts to get rebates.
-Best apps to use include ibotta and Fetch Rewards, but you can check our best list for cashback apps.
+Get cash back with your supermarket shopping by submitting your receipts.
+The best apps to use include ibotta and Fetch Rewards, but you can check our best list for cashback apps.